-by Erin Casperson, Kripalu School of Ayurveda Intern
+by Erin Casperson, Kripalu School of Ayurveda Academic Coordinator

 With the growing season comes opportunities to plant, sprout, and grow—in our lives and in the earth.
 The Ayurvedic herb garden at Kripalu is a sacred space that provides a container for both literal and metaphorical growth.
 Each year, the graduates of the Kripalu School of Ayurveda’s Ayurvedic Lifestyle Consultant training write prayers on small pieces of paper and plant these intentions in the earth, along with the herbs, as a blessing for the incoming class.
 We not only sprout plants, we sprout dreams!